 I had a couple of inches of water in my basement and following the draining of the water I have an electrical circuit that does not work.
 None of the circuit breakers are tripped and I have tested and reset all the GFCI outlets.

 I had an extension cord plugged into the outlet with the female end laying on the ground when the water flooded and was covering it.
 No power now reaching that outlet or others connected to it but no tripped breaker.
 Should I replace the breaker even though it isn’t tripped and seems to flip on and off without any binding?

 Is there any other areas I can look to?

-This electrical wiring question came from Paul, in South Lyon, Michigan.
+This electrical wiring question came from Paul in Michigan.

 Thanks for your electrical wiring question Paul.

 Paul, the circuit breaker should be tested to see if it really needs to be replaced.
 Keep in mind that there may be other damage within the electrical system in the basement that were affected by the water damage.
 Please continue reading for further information.

 - Application: Inspecting and Repairing Water Damaged Electrical Systems.

 - Skill Level: Intermediate to Advanced – This is Best performed by a Qualified Electrician or Water Damage Professional.